Security

 Notable fixes and improvements to existing languages:

-tag now allows any language, not just JavaScript.We’ve got the new demo page!
+def foo, do: ... now work in Elixir.<script> tag now allows any language, not just JavaScript.We’ve got the new demo page!
 The obvious new feature is the new look, but apart from that it’s got smarter: by presenting languages in groups it avoids running 10000 highlighting attempts after first load which was slowing it down and giving bad overall impression.
 It is now also being generated from test code snippets so the authors of new languages don’t have to update both tests and the demo page with the same thing.

 Other notable changes: